pingcap/docs-dm/en/manage-replication-tasks.md

 }
 ```

-### Check the data replication task status
+### Check the data migration task status

-You can use the `query-status` task management command to check the status of the data replication task.
+You can use the `query-status` task management command to check the status of the data migration task.
 For details about the query result and subtask status, see [Query Status](query-status.md).

 ```bash
 help query-status